 Despite what most fitness magazines will tell you, your body composition doesn’t change overnight.
 So no, that decadent dinner (with the drinks and dessert) doesn’t immediately convert itself to fat on your thighs.
 Repeat with me: fat loss and fluid loss are not the same.
-It turns out your weight fluctuates over the period of a day which is why we don’t recommend you weigh yourself daily.
+It turns out your weight fluctuates frequently over the period of a day, which is why we don’t recommend you weigh yourself daily.
 Your eating habits, exercise regime, fluid intake, bathroom regimen, hormone balance and medication list will influence how your body retains fluid.
 Let’s look at how all of these factors influence the number on the scale.

 When you eat a meal high in salt (sodium), the sodium in your blood temporarily increases too.
 Water is pulled into your blood from your cells to balance the excess salt, and your cells become slightly dehydrated.
 Now that you’re thirsty, any water you drink will be retained to help reestablish a normal blood balance.
 You may see physical symptoms, like swollen hands and feet, and bloating.
 And you will definitely see a difference on the scale if you weigh yourself daily.

 Ever wonder why lots of people love to weight themselves right after a workout?
 As you sweat, you’re losing lots of fluids through sweat.
-But the minute your start to rehydrate yourself, you’ll see that number jump back up if you weigh yourself daily.
+But the minute you start to rehydrate yourself, you’ll see that number jump back up if you weigh yourself daily.

 How hydrated you stay during the day will also reflect the number on the scale.
 If you are quickly increasing the amount of fluids you are consuming, it may take your kidneys a little while to catch up and you may see a temporarily higher number on the scale if you weigh yourself daily.
 After time, however, your kidneys will adjust and you will just start peeing more often to accommodate the excess water.

 Estrogen levels during your menstrual cycle may elevate fluid retention in some women.
-Have you every weighed yourself the day during and after your period and seen a huge discrepancy.
-Unless you ate more than 3500 calories more than you usually would, those numbers are reflecting water retention- not fat.
+Have you every weighed yourself the day during and after your period and seen a huge discrepancy?
+Unless you ate more than 3500 calories more than you usually would, those numbers are reflecting water retention, not fat.